cdesterke/ggrftuning/README.md

 data(iris)
 ## no missing data
 iris<-iris[complete.cases(iris),]
-## last colonne of the data need to be a factor
+## last column of the data need to be a factor
 str(iris)
 ```